 What is chiropractic care?

-DCT is often what you might think of as a manual adjustment, chiropractic adjustment, spinal adjustment, or spinal manipulation.
-The diversified technique involves application of a short (low-amplitude), quick (high-velocity) thrust over one restricted joint at a time.
+DCT is considered the core hands-on chiropractic adjustment.
+The diversified technique involves the application of a short (low-amplitude), quick (high-velocity) thrust over one restricted joint at a time.

-The drop table technique uses a special table that moves.
-The table has segments that can be lifted up a few inches and dropped down.
-In contrast to diversified technique, an adjustment on a drop table is low-velocity with the assistance of gravity.
+The drop table technique utilizes a specialized table that moves.
+This segmented drop table can be lifted up a few inches and dropped down.
+Compared to the diversified technique, the force of an adjustment on a drop table is low-velocity.
+This is due to the assistance of gravity.

-The drop table technique is especially suited for:
+The drop table technique is especially suited for adjusting patients with:

 - Hip adjustments

 - Pregnant women

 It is also well suited for those that prefer to not be manually adjusted by hand.

 What is the activator method?